How to Arrange Furniture: No-Fail Tricks

 Living Room Furniture Arranging: Think About Lighting

-Lighting is a key factor in the overall mood of your room.
+Lighting is a key factor in the overall mood of your room and plays a big part when planning how to arrange living room furniture.
 Windows let in ample natural light, while chandeliers, sconces, and lamps keep the room bright at night.
-Install in-floor electrical outlets to service floating furniture arrangements.
+Improve lighting by installing in-floor electrical outlets to service floating furniture arrangements.

 Family Room Furniture Arranging: Irregular Design

 In an irregular room with one wide traffic lane, use the perimeter of the room for a computer desk and storage console.
 Choose chairs with casters so that they are easy to move.
 Float the furniture to focus on the fireplace and the television.
-Ensure that the fireplace and television are visible from each seat.
+Ensure that the living room furniture is arranged near both the corner fireplace and television.

 Family Room Furniture Arranging: TV Room